Book four in the Corsair’s Cove Orchard series!

 She has a gift.

-Lora Trelawney has been living life on the surface—despite her education and her big-city job.
-She’ll never admit what she’s really capable of: she’s a dowser who hears voices in the water.
-Using her gift only brings fear and shame, though, so when she visits her grandma Kate Trelawney in Corsair’s Cove, it’s a shock to learn that witching water is a famous family trait.
-But that’s nothing compared to the seismic shift she feels when a mysterious tattooed man invites her to dance under the moon …
+Lora Trelawney has been living life on the surface—hiding behind her education and her big-city job.
+She’ll never admit to her real talent: she’s a dowser who hears voices in the water, and her gift is as much a mystery to her as to everyone else.
+So when she visits her grandma Kate Trelawney in Corsair’s Cove, it’s a shock to learn that witching water is a famous family trait.
+But that’s nothing compared to the seismic shift she feels when a tattooed bad boy invites her to dance under the moon …

-And then a historian, a carpenter, and a beautiful woman walk into the bar … Lora is spooked by Neil’s tattoos.
-He’s cautious about her science.
+And then a beautiful woman walks into the bar … Lora is spooked by Neil’s gray eyes that see far too much for comfort.
+He’s cautious about her connections.
 She’ll have heard about the Savage Petroleum disaster—it’s in all the college textbooks.
-But something hidden in her eyes calls to a need deep inside him, and he can’t fight the magic that draws them to each other.
+But something hidden in her calls to a need deep inside him, and he can’t fight the magic that draws them to each other.
 And the voices?
 They’re whispering about a woman and a wedding and a fatal betrayal that’s still echoing down through the decades … and somebody has to listen before it’s too late …

 “Love is a sweet adventure—especially in Corsair’s Cove!
 I always love Shelley Adina’s books!” —Bella Andre (aka Lucy Kevin), New York Times bestselling author of The Sullivans